siumhossain/numpy_tutorial-part-1-/README.md

 ![Screenshot](np.png)<br>
 **if you have not any error,you are ready to go**<br>

-*all those exercise exicute in jupyter notebook*
+*all those exercise execute in jupyter notebook*